July 22, 2008

 Q. Who objects to the moratorium?

 A. The moratorium has been under assault by certain countries for years, Japan, Norway, and Iceland in particular.
 When the moratorium initially went into effect, Japan and Norway halted their commercial whaling and began killing whales under the provision for scientific whaling.
 Since 1994, Norway has abandoned the claim of "science" and has openly called its whaling "commercial," which the country is allowed to do because it filed an official objection when the moratorium was first put in place.
 Iceland originally abided by the moratorium, but quit the IWC in 1992, frustrated that it could not whale commercially.
 In a controversial move, Iceland was allowed to rejoin in 2002 and file a formal reservation to the moratorium, which allows it to hunt whales for commercial purposes.
-Iceland has not done so yet, but the country may soon.
 Meanwhile, both Japan and Iceland continue to kill whales under the guise of scientific research, but sell the meat commercially.

 Japan, Norway, and Iceland have threatened to leave the IWC and create their own international whaling organization if the ban on commercial whaling is not lifted in the near future.
 They exert financial and political pressure on member countries and actively recruit nations to join the IWC that are willing to support their desire to resume commercial hunting.